aurelienLavanchy/js-poo-heracles-labour-4-part-2/README.md

 > Kill a monster or two, and watch your inventory panel.
 Your number of experience points and your level must change.

 - Finally, to make level useful in *gameplay*, make `getStrength()` and `getDexterity()` return strength and dexterity, multiplied by the level of the fighter.
-So if Heracles has a base strength of 20, at level 1 `getStength()` will return 20, then 40 at level 2, *etc.*.
+So if Heracles has a base strength of 20, at level 1 `getStrength()` will return 20, then 40 at level 2, *etc.*.
 Don't forget to change it on the `Fighter` and `Hero` classes.

 Congratulations, this new workshop is now finished, our hero can go and rest a little before his next mission!